ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ```

-First we add a new property on Engine struct called fileDelete, this is a pointer to a os.File, this file will be used to save the keys that need to be deleted, we also add a new mutex called muDelete, this is needed to prevent concurrency problems when we write data to the file.
+First we add a new property on Engine struct called fileDelete, this is a pointer to a os.File, this will be used to save the keys that need to be deleted, we also add a new mutex called muDelete.

-Also add this new functions
+Add this new method on engine.go

 ```go
 func (e *Engine) Delete(key string) error {